mavericks-db/mavericks-db/README.md

 🌱 A self-taught full-stack web developer from the [Philippines](https://en.wikipedia.org/wiki/Philippines).

-👨‍💻 I spend my time learning how to code by watching tutorials and reading materials about React, Redux Toolkit, Sass, and JavaScript.
+👨‍💻 I spend my time learning how to code by watching tutorials and reading materials about React, Redux Toolkit, Sass, JavaScript, Ruby, Rails and PostgreSQL.
 I started my coding journey in March 2022.
 Currently, I am studying as a remote student at [Microverse](https://www.microverse.org/).

 🎓 I graduated from the [University of the Philippines - Diliman](https://upd.edu.ph/) with a degree in 🏗 BS Civil Engineering.